 Java is unquestionably important, and at this point, irreplaceable within the industry.
-It’s the most sought-after programming language in our current IT world.
+It’s one of the most sought-after programming languages in our current IT world.

 So let us jump right into the discussion to bust some myths, and to show you how to effectively tackle Java and the world of OOP.

 Table of Contents

 The language was born as an accident back in 1991, but it was too advanced for its original purpose, interactive television.
 It should’ve been the language for set-top boxes and TVs, but was used instead for internet programming.

 Later, “Write once, run anywhere” became the famous mantra of the creators of the language, and the root of Java’s popularity shines well in this saying.